apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing :term:`Cache Group`
 - delete an existing :term:`Cache Group`
 - queue/clear updates for all servers in a :term:`Cache Group`
-- view :term:`Cache Group` ASNs
+- view :term:`Cache Group` :abbr:`ASN (Autonomous System Number)`\ s

+	.. seealso:: `The Wikipedia page on Autonomous System Numbers <https://en.wikipedia.org/wiki/Autonomous_System_Number>`_

-- view and assign :term:`Cache Group` parameters
+- view and assign :term:`Cache Group` :term:`Parameter`\ s
 - view :term:`Cache Group` servers

 Coordinates
 -----------
-'Coordinates' allows a label to be given to a set of geographic coordinates for ease of use.
+:menuselection:`Topology --> Coordinates` allows a label to be given to a set of geographic coordinates for ease of use.
 Each entry in the table on this page has the following fields:

 :Name:      The name of this coordinate pair
 :Latitude:  The geographic latitude part of the coordinate pair